 During meetings, make a conscious effort to give your full attention to the client.
 Put away your phone, shut down your computer, and avoid multitasking.
 When the client sees that you are fully engaged, it helps build a stronger connection and shows them that their concerns are a priority. - Use Reflective Statements:

 When responding to a client, use reflective statements to demonstrate that you are actively listening.
-For example, “So, what I’m hearing is that you’re feeling overwhelmed by the situation…” or “It sounds like you’re frustrated because you feel your options are limited.”
+For example, “What I hear is that you’re feeling overwhelmed by the situation…” or “It sounds like you’re frustrated because you feel your options are limited.”
 These types of statements confirm that you are paying attention and help clarify any misunderstandings. - Ask Open-Ended Questions:

 Open-ended questions encourage the client to provide more information, which can help you better understand their situation.
 Questions like, “How did that make you feel?” or “What are your main concerns about this?” allow the client to elaborate on their thoughts and emotions.
 These questions also help create a space for the client to reflect on their situation more deeply. - Practice Patience: